DustinChaloupka/Golden-Sun-Utility/README.md

 Download the files either from the releases page or clone it.
 In your emulator, load the `main.lua` file.

 ### Game Support

-This should currently support the following games:
+This currently support:
+- Golden Sun: The Lost Age

+In the future, will support:
 - Golden Sun (The Broken Seal)
-- Golden Sun: The Lost Age

 ### Emulator Support

-This should currently support the following emulators:
+This currently supports the following emulators:
-- VBA-rr v24
-- BizHawk 2.8
+- BizHawk 2.9+

 ### Acknowledgements

-A big thanks to Dyrati, FX, Plexa, Salanewt, Teawater and many others for creating documentation for memory locations and the initial scripts this is based on!
+The Golden Sun Hacking and Speedrun Community has put together great documentation and scripts that helped as the foundation as well as any questions that have come up.
+Special thanks to DriftingPancake, Dyrati, FX, Plexa, Salanewt, Teawater and many others.

+The layout and implementation had heavy influence from the [Ironmon Tracker](https://github.com/besteon/Ironmon-Tracker) project.